m0dE/fullmetal-chat-example/README.md

 ## Installation

-Clone the repository to your local machine, then create the `.env` file in the root directory of the project and create the `OPENAI_API_KEY` variable in it, and pass your private OpenAI key from your account at https://platform.openai.com
+Clone the repository to your local machine, then create the `.env` file in the root directory of the project and create the `FULLMETAL_API_KEY` variable in it, and pass your private FULLMETAL key from your account at https://app.fullmetal.ai/

 Install dependencies.
 ```bash